mmphego/mmphego.github.io/_posts/2024-08-18-How-An-EC2-Instance-Became-My-Go-To-Remote-Development-Solution.md

 - **Terraform**: This infrastructure-as-code tool helps define and manage the cloud resources.
 - **An SSH Client**

-This post assumes you are familiar with the tools mentioned above and/or have installed them.
+This post assumes familiarity with these tools and their installation.

+## The Walk-through

 ### Architectural Diagram